Mantralaya, Mumbai: Fires

 On 21 June 2012 a fire broke out at the building.
 As per the preliminary report, the fire was caused due to an electric wire short circuit.
 Five people died, twenty were injured and hundreds of files were destroyed in the fire.

 On 9 March 2013, at 11:40 am, another large fire broke out on the fourth floor of Mantralaya.
 As per preliminary reports, the fire was caused by a short circuit, which caused the chemicals being used for its renovation to catch fire.

 2018 Road Safety Maha Walkathon

-On 18 November 2018, Chandrakant Dada Patil (Minister for Revenue and Public Works | Maharashtra State) flagged-off the Maha Walkathon from Mantralaya Gate at 8 am to spread awareness on Road Safety, No Honking and Responsible Driving.
+On 18 November 2018, Chandrakant Patil (Minister for Revenue and Public Works | Maharashtra State) flagged-off the Maha Walkathon from Mantralaya Gate at 8 am to spread awareness on Road Safety, No Honking and Responsible Driving.
 More than 5 Lakh participants joined Maha Walkathon across the State of Maharashtra.